Chicken Enchiladas with Tomatillo Sauce

 - Spoon about ⅓ cup of the filling down the center of each tortilla.
 Roll each tortilla tightly and place side by side in the baking dish, seam side down.

 - Pour the remaining chili sauce over the top, and use the back of a spoon to spread evenly over each tortilla.
 Sprinkle the cheese down the center of the enchiladas.
-Bake until hot and bubbling, 15-20 minutes.
+Bake until hot and bubbling, 15 to 20 minutes.
 Sprinkle the smoked paprika down the center of the enchiladas and serve immediately with sour cream, lettuce, avocado and lime wedges.
-(The nutritional information below does not include the sour cream, romaine lettuce or avocado used to top the enchiladas.)

-- Note: If you touch the seeds of the jalapeño pepper, just be sure to wash your hands well and avoid touching your eyes.
+- Note: If you touch the seeds of the jalapeño pepper, avoid touching your eyes and wash your hands well afterward.

-- Freezer-Friendly Instructions: The cooked enchiladas can be frozen for up to 3 months.
+- Make-Ahead/Freezer-Friendly Instructions: The enchiladas can be assembled up to one day ahead of time, tightly covered with foil, and refrigerated until ready to bake.
+Allow a few extra minutes in the oven if baking from cold.
+The cooked enchiladas can be frozen for up to 3 months.
 When ready to serve, defrost them in the refrigerator for 24 hours and then reheat, covered in foil, in a 325°F oven until hot.

 Pair with